aurajs/website/source/guides/2013-07-06-aura-development-docs.html.markdown

       }
     });

-This extension exposes in all our widgets a way to talk to Github's API via the `this.sandbox.github` method.
+This extension exposes in all our components a way to talk to Github's API via the `this.sandbox.github` method.

  To use it in your aura app :